ngosi/keyboard-config/README.md

 - `*` shifts to `/`
 - `^` shifts to `%`
 - `.` shifts to `,`
-- *ch1-8:* Random binary chord config I found in Kanata docs that I never use.
+- *ch1-8:* Random binary chord config I found in Kanata docs that I never use but I think is cool.

 ### **Symbol**
 ```